gicodes/portfolio/README.md

 ## 2-terminal-components
-The terminal component is a single, integral 'fa-' element that renders to both mobile and larger viewports.
+The terminal component is a single, integral 'fa-awe' element that renders to both mobile and larger viewports.

 ## 3-summary-components